Boiler-Based Steamers vs. Boilerless Steamers

 It's important to note the reservoir on this type of commercial steamer should be cleaned daily or after foods that may transfer strong flavors to the next batch.
 The removable drain pan should also be cleaned after it's used to hold water removed from the reservoir.
 If that work is done while the water is still hot, it can be a treacherous task that requires multiple trips to a sink running with cold water.
 That labor sometimes prompts users to try to carry the water pan completely full, which can lead to serious burns when water sloshes or spills.
 Be sure to train staff to complete the job safely and consider opting for a unit with a hose connection or other method of making the work easier and safer.

 If you purchase a connectionless and later find you want a connected system, whether for convenience or in order to meet growing demand, there are water and drain line kits available for many models.
 For help determining if that's the case for your unit, please give us a call.

 Added Cost of Open Systems

-If your steamer has a drain, this will create added costs.
+If your restaurant steamer has a drain, this will create added costs.
 Additional cold water will be used in the condensate drain to cool the runoff before it goes into the sewers.
-The acceptable temperature varies based on local laws, but it's typically around 130-140 degrees F.
+The acceptable temperature varies based on local laws, but it's typically around 130-140 degrees Fahrenheit.